Phishinf/BOT4PRO/README.md

 This is a template that you can use it to share [the code](https://gist.github.com/AIBIZAPP/90126e343741c4ab4dfbc78f0494e7fc)

 ## Colab Template
-This is the [notebook](https://github.com/AIBIZAPP/BOT4PRO/blob/main/Templatenotebook.ipynb) which one can run on colab
+This is the template [notebook](https://github.com/AIBIZAPP/BOT4PRO/blob/main/Templatenotebook.ipynb) which one can run on colab

 ## Image
 ![Dale-E](https://user-images.githubusercontent.com/134267717/261605015-1cba70f5-54cc-4845-abd6-e030711ecfa9.png)